 For more information on events, see https://hollymarlow.com/events/

-You may find it useful to watch the webinar I participated in for Adoption UK, about managing introductions when you have a birth child.
+Holly also participated in a webinar for Adoption UK, about managing introductions when you have a birth child.